mafontana/GeoGuide-frontend/readme.md

 ### GeoGuide is an education app that uses augmented reality to teach hikers about geology while they are out on the trail.

-View repository for back-end here: https://github.com/mafontana/GeoGuide-backend View deployed back-end API here: https://geoguide-server.herokuapp.com/api/points
+View repository for front end [here](https://github.com/mafontana/GeoGuide-frontend)

 ## Getting Started